AneesAla/TurkeyWebApp/README.md

 ## Installation

+1. Install Git on your local machine if not already installed.
+You can download Git from [https://git-scm.com/](https://git-scm.com/).

-1. Clone the repository to your local machine: git clone https://github.com/AneesAla/TurkeyWebApp
+2. Clone the repository to your local machine: git clone https://github.com/AneesAla/TurkeyWebApp

-2. Open the project in Visual Studio Code or your preferred code editor.
+3. Open the project in Visual Studio Code or your preferred code editor.

-3. Install Live Server extension in VS Code if not already installed.
+4. Install Live Server extension in VS Code if not already installed.

-4. Open the `home.html` file and right-click to choose "Open with Live Server" to launch the web app in your browser.
+5. Open the `home.html` file and right-click to choose "Open with Live Server" to launch the web app in your browser.

 ## Usage